Community Batteries

 Share Community Batteries on Facebook Share Community Batteries on Twitter Share Community Batteries on Linkedin Email Community Batteries link

-To support the renewable energy transition, Ergon Energy Network and Energex are connecting community batteries to the local electricity network in 12 different communities across Queensland.
+To support the renewable energy transition, Ergon Energy Network and Energex are connecting community batteries across Queensland's electricity distribution network.

-The community batteries are being funded through the Australian Government’s Department of Climate Change, Energy, the Environment and Water’s Community Batteries for Household Solar - Delivery of Election Commitments Stream 1 program.
+This is seeing community batteries installed in Cairns North, Caloundra, Caboolture, Kallangur, Griffin, Coorparoo, Moorooka, Birkdale, and Pimpama.
+They are being funded through the Australian Government’s Community Batteries for Household Solar.
 The communities were determined by the funding guidelines.

 This rollout will see a number of pole top batteries or a ground-level battery in each community.
 They will allow more solar energy to be sent back into the grid, while the suns shining, storing it for use locally when electricity demand is high.

-As well as putting downward pressure on electricity costs, by supporting the take up of rooftop solar, the batteries will help cut greenhouse gas emissions, and we're also looking into other community benefit sharing opportunities.
+As well as putting downward pressure on electricity costs, by supporting the take up of rooftop solar and reducing the pressure on the electricity grid, the batteries will help cut greenhouse gas emissions, and we're continuing to look at other community benefit sharing opportunities.

 We are engaging with stakeholders, and with the community on the sites, and the community benefits.